DeltaFwulf/Raven/Documentation/dev_vault/Rocket Definition/Primitives/Conic Generalised.md

 $$

 $x_0$ and $x_f$ are relative to the combined shape's centre of mass.
 As this shape is axisymmetric, we can also say that $I_{zz} = I_{yy}$.

+NOTE: in hindsight I'm pretty sure the x limits don't have to be the same at all...